How to Make an Easy Rag Quilt

 Flannel: 2-3/4 yards

-**Additional fabric is needed if yardage isn't at least 43" wide after removing selvages.
-See How to Calculate Yardage for Quilts.Continue to 2 of 5 below.
+**Additional fabric is needed if the yardage isn't at least 43" wide after removing selvages.
+If you are new to calculating yardage, this tutorial will help.

 Rag quilts are easy to make once you learn to reverse the sewing method we normally use to make a quilt.
 All rag quilt patches are assembled into individual quilt sandwiches and sewn with the backing sides of fabric aligned together, a step that makes seam allowances visible on the front of the quilt, rather than on its the back.